bsudekum/MapGap/readme.md

 * If after opening your Android project in Eclipse for the first time, your project has a red X indicating there is a problem follow these additional steps:

-	* Right click on the project folder.
+	1. Right click on the project folder.
-	* In the Properties dialog that is displayed select Android from the navigation pane.
+	2. In the Properties dialog that is displayed select Android from the navigation pane.
-	* For the project build target select the highest Android API level you have installed.
+	3. For the project build target select the highest Android API level you have installed.
-	* Click OK
+	4. Click OK
-	* Then from the Project menu bar item select Clean.
+	5. Then from the Project menu bar item select Clean.
-	* This should correct all the errors in the project.

 ### Hello World
 Every time you generate a new PG project, it comes with a simple hello world app that tells you the API is 'talking' to your device.
 Once you have setup your environment, it will be time to run the hellow world app.
 For iOS I recommend running the app in the simulator and for Android I recommend running it on your device.
 I found the Android simulator to be painstakingly slow and it was much easier to plug in your phone and run it there.
 Apple makes it a little more difficult to an app on a personal device and it will also require membership in Apple's [iOS Deverloper Program](https://developer.apple.com/programs/ios/).